-- a.
-The information provided to shareholders so that they can assess the terms, conditions and the purpose of the capital increase is insufficient. - b.
+- The information provided to shareholders so that they can assess the terms, conditions and the purpose of the capital increase is insufficient. - b.
 The purpose of the proposed increase (for example an acquisition, merger or employee incentive plan) is incompatible with the long-term interests of the majority of the company's stakeholders, with regard to the amount of new capital requested and the financial situation of the company. - c.
+The amount requested is too high in light of the stated purpose. - d.
 The proposed increase exceeds the lesser of one-third of the capital and or the maximum percentage accepted by local standards of best practice.

-d.
-The capital requested is intended to fund a share-based incentive plan the main characteristics of which are incompatible with Ethos' guidelines for such plans (see appendix 4).
+e.
+The capital requested is intended to fund a share-based incentive plan the main characteristics of which are incompatible with Ethos' guide-lines for such plans (see appendix 4).